TechDocsStudio/biel-docs/docs/customization/workflows.md

 # Workflows (Agentic RAG for Documentation)

-Workflows connect multiple Biel.ai projects into a single chatbot interface, with each project focused on a specific domain or knowledge area.
+Workflows connect multiple Biel.ai projects into a single chatbot interface.
+Each project covers a specific domain, and a router directs queries to the most appropriate one.
+Projects maintain their own sources, model configuration, and custom prompts.
-Instead of training a single project on vastly different topics, workflows use intelligent routing to direct queries to the most appropriate specialized agent.

 ![Workflows overview](./images/workflows.png)

-Think of it as having a team of specialists rather than a single generalist.
-Each project maintains its own documentation sources, model configuration, and custom prompts, while the workflow coordinates which agent handles each query and can trigger external actions based on conversation context.

 :::important